ASTex-ICube/semiproctex/README.md

  * a PPTBF synthesizer from a PPTBF parameter file [GPU-accelerated] (for procedural PPTBF and binary structures synthesis)

  Check [this file](PPTBF_file_format.txt) to get a description of the PPTBF file format.

- More tools to come (ex: PPTBF database generator, spanning the space of PPTBF parameters).

 ### Semi-Procedural Texture Synthesis